 • Deduct from a tenant’s security deposit for a lease violation.

-• Make changes to the terms of the rental agreement.
+• Make changes to the terms of the lease.

 As for the responsibilities for landlords to ensure a positive relationship between a landlord and a tenant, they are as follows.
 Landlords must: